You are here :

 You can view a map of your zone and the hours of restriction here.

-To apply for a NEW motorcycle permit please use this form (PDF) and return to: Parking Permit Team, PO Box 72951, London N7 1DL.
-To RENEW an existing permit please use this online form.
+To apply for a NEW motorcycle permit OR to RENEW an existing permit please use this form (PDF) and return to: Parking Permit Team, PO Box 72951, London N7 1DL.
 Prices are shown below.
 Please note the terms and conditions for the issue and use of a motorcycle permit.

 From time to time, residents with a parking permit may need to park a courtesy or hire car whilst their own car is being serviced.
 There is no additional charge for this but you will need to visit the Customer Centre at 222 Upper Street who will issue a paper permit for the replacement vehicle.
 If a physical permit is used in the vehicle that is off the road (as opposed to a virtual e-permit), it must be returned, a new permit with both vehicle registrations will then be issued.
 Please note: you need to provide a copy of the hire agreement documentation in order to add the vehicle to your permit.

 Choose a letter below